Project Insights Report

 What We Investigated

 This project focused on the development, testing, iteration and evaluation of a national platform designed to support the recruitment and skills development needs of SMEs and entrepreneurs.
 In addition to providing access to free customized and curated courses on a range of management, technical and specialized skills, the project focused on building skills and capacity for advancing EDI skills and capacity in SMEs, entrepreneurs and the ecosystem.
-Project goals included identifying and validating training content that meets the needs of SMEs, providing SMEs with access to training resources that promote diverse and inclusive hiring practices, and developing an evidence-based training model that is cost-effective and scalable.
+Project goals included identifying and validating training content that would meet the needs of SMEs, providing SMEs with access to training resources that promote diverse and inclusive hiring practices, and developing an evidence-based training model that is cost-effective and scalable.

 - Is there a specific need for more EDI skills in SMEs in order to foster more inclusive and diverse workplaces?